3 branded EVs lined up in a car park

 Customer experience journey mapping research

-We completed research jointly with Energex to understand the customer experience from consideration of buying an EV, through to how customers use and manage their EVs, with a focus on how they charge their EVs.
+In 2021, we completed research to understand the customer experience from consideration of buying an EV through to how customers use and manage their EVs, with a focus on how they charge their EVs.
+While this research was completed some years ago, we believe most insights still hold true today.

 Research highlights